mkorsback/DailyNews/README.md

 ## General Info
 A small and clean iOS app for reading live news sourced from News API.
-Using 100% programmatic UI and no external dependencies.
+Using 100% programmatic UI and no 3rd party modules.

 ### Technologies used
 * Xcode 12